-Coyote and fox only may be hunted statewide at any hour.
-Any person who engages in coyote or fox hunting from 30 minutes after sunset to 30 minutes before sunrise must hunt exclusively on foot.
-Allows the use of artificial light, night vision, thermal vision or infrared light with a power source of not more than 6 volts.
+Night hunting season - Red fox, gray fox and coyote may be taken with firearms and pre-charged pneumatic air guns at any hour during the night hunting season from November 22 through March 15, 2022.
+Beginning January 3, 2022, hunters can also use archery equipment (including crossbows) for night hunting of red fox, gray fox and coyotes.
+Any person who engages in the hunting of red fox, gray fox or coyotes during the time from 30 minutes after sunset to 30 minutes before sunrise must hunt exclusively on foot.
+Red fox, gray fox and coyote may be hunted on foot with the use of an artificial light, night vision, thermal vision or infrared light with a power source of not more than 6 volts.
 The artificial light must produce a red, green or amber color.
-The use of archery equipment, including crossbows, is prohibited until after the close of the archery deer season.